ADGEfficiency/dsr-rl/PITCHME.md

 $$ a \sim \pi (s|a) $$

 ---
 ### Variance & bias in supervised learning

 Model generalization error = <span style="color:red">bias + variance + noise</span>

 **Variance**

 error from sensitivity to noise in data set

-model sees patterns that aren’t there -> overfitting
+seeing patterns that aren’t there -> overfitting

 **Bias**

 error from assumptions in the learning algorithm

-model can miss relevant patterns -> underfitting
+missing relevant patterns -> underfitting

 ---

-### Variance & bias in reinforcement learning
+### Variance & bias in RL

-**Variance**

-deviation from expected value
+**Variance** - deviation from expected value

 how consistent is my model / sampling